planetmarshall/web-algodynamic/algodynamic/content/pages/about.md

 Title: About

 My name is Andrew Marshall, I'm an independent software consultant based in Derbyshire, UK.
 I specialize in C++, Python, Machine Learning and Computer Vision.
-I can be reached
+I can be reached via

 * [LinkedIn](https://www.linkedin.com/in/algodynamic/)
 * [Github](https://github.com/planetmarshall)